haumeamagma/NBCU01/exercises/ex1/ex14/README.md

 At the end of this exercise, you should have a running integration flow that subscribes to your new hire event, and sends a welcome email once a new hire has been created.

-Next, we will create a new integration flow to trigger a workflow in SAP Process Automation.
+Next, we will create a new integration flow to trigger a workflow in SAP Build Process Automation.
 Continue to - [Exercise 2](/exercises/ex2)